and experience the benefits of membership!

 Welcome to the Denison Pequotsepos Nature Center

-For nearly 70 years, we have provided visitors and the greater Mystic community the opportunity to experience nature first hand, whether it be on the 10 miles of trails on land owned by the Denison Homestead and Avalonia Land Conservancy, in our natural history museum, our Nature Store, or as part of one of our many programs.
+For 70 years, we have provided visitors and the greater Mystic community the opportunity to experience nature first hand, whether it be on the 10 miles of trails on land owned by the Denison Homestead and Avalonia Land Conservancy, in our natural history museum, our Nature Store, or as part of one of our many programs.
 The creation of the Coogan Farm Nature and Heritage Center in 2013 has added additional layers of education, history, and ecology to our offerings.

 Our mission is to inspire an understanding of the natural world and ourselves as part of it – past, present and future.
 It is our hope that through DPNC and Coogan Farm that we will help our visitors foster a personal environmental ethic.